MaudBoucherit/mushrooms/README.md

 During my free time, I enjoy getting lost in the woods.
 Usually, I can find my way back, but I'm afraid one day I might be lost for good.
 Identifying non-poisonous mushroom seems like a vital skill.
 Therefore, can I predict if a mushroom is poisonous based on some of its features?

-I will build a decision tree.
-I want to minimalize the false negative (i.e. minimalize saying a mushroom is not poisonous when it is) so the probability of getting a false negative will be my main score function.
+I am first looking at the distribution of poisonous mushrooms for each feature.
+Then I am building a decision tree.
+1. I decided to select only features which humans can easily characterise, like its odour, its shapes, or its colours.
+2. The data is split randomly between training and test sets, with approximately 80% of the data for training.
+3. I am using the R package `rpart` to fit the decision tree on the training set and then create a plot of the selected stumps.
+4. Now, all I need is to follow the decision tree in order to decide whether I can eat a mushroom!

 ## Run this project